netZoo/netZoo.github.io/content/_index.md

 - A set of networks generated using netZoo methods are hosted in [GRAND](https://grand.networkmedicine.org) database.
 [Publication](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkab778/6368528)

 - netZoo tutorials are distributed through bundled hardware and software environments using [Netbooks](https://netbooks.networkmedicine.org).
 [Publication](https://www.nature.com/articles/s41592-022-01479-2)

-- Methods are also available as a web interface through [netZooCloud](https://netzoocloud.networkmedicine.org/) (beta).

 - To ask questions or to provide feedback or ideas, please use our community channel for [discussions](https://github.com/netZoo/netZooR/discussions).